-Size Defaults to last size used.
+• Size Defaults to last size used.
 To change the disc size, select a size from the pop-up menu.
 If you choose Custom, you must also enter the desired size in the Custom box.

-Side Select One or Two to specify the side of a dual-sided DVD.
-(For more information, see Determining disc size.)
+• Side Select One or Two to specify the side of a dual-sided DVD.
+(For more information, see "Determining disc size" on page 15.)

-Layer Break Specifies whether the layer break for dual-layer DVDs is set automatically by Encore or manually.
+• Layer Break Specifies whether the layer break for dual-layer DVDs is set automatically by Encore or manually.

 DVD-ROM Content Specifies the source location of the folder containing ROM content.
 (This setting also applies to Blu-ray discs even though it is not listed under Blu-ray settings.)
-For information, see Add ROM content to the disc.
+For information, see "Add ROM content to the disc" on page 174.

 Region Codes Specifies regions allowed for viewing the DVD.
 Region codes must be enabled by a professional replicating facility.
 (This option is not available for Blu-ray discs.)
-For more information, see Set region coding for replicated DVDs.
+For more information, see "Set region coding for replicated DVDs" on page 174.

 Copy Protection Specifies a choice of different forms of copy protection that can be set during professional replication of the DVD.
 (This option is not available for Blu-ray discs.)
-For information, see Set copy-protection for replicated DVDs.
+For information, see "Set copy-protection for replicated DVDs" on page 173.